cidgoh/GRDI_AMR_One_Health/SOPs/README.md

 ## Files

+- `GRDI_DataHarmonizer-SOP-#.#.pdf`
+PDF version of the DataHarmonizer SOP that instructs users on how to download and use the GRDI template within the DataHarmonizer application.
+  - An online version is available for viewing [**here**](https://docs.google.com/document/d/e/2PACX-1vTFrkZ5CaZTgoQLnAnIYPVOrDhl1xkYvCaMIcQ4BfcvH77N9vcy5zRnjyM6dvl4ZwYK2EwhDTc1Rvl1/pub).

 - `GRDI_Metadata-Curation-SOP-#.#.pdf`
 PDF version of the metadata curation SOP that breaksdown what is in the standard and how to apply it.
   - An online version is available for viewing [**here**](https://docs.google.com/document/d/e/2PACX-1vTFrkZ5CaZTgoQLnAnIYPVOrDhl1xkYvCaMIcQ4BfcvH77N9vcy5zRnjyM6dvl4ZwYK2EwhDTc1Rvl1/pub).